 In 2014-2015, there were over 100,000 hip and knee replacement operations in Canada.
 Among these, more than 8,500 of these procedures had to be repeated.
 The main cause of failure was due to bacterial infections at the surface of the implants.
 Furthermore, this problem is likely to get worse over time due to antibiotic resistance phenomena in bacteria.
 We propose the development of a surface modification of the implants using bacteriophages, a class of viruses that only targets bacteria.

 This research project focuses on the development of software for a device that can diagnose HIV and monitor its severity by taking a small sample of the patients blood.
 The software will count the number of immune cells present in the sample by taking images of the patients blood as it flows through the device.
 It will then report the cell count to the medical professional who will be able to make a diagnosis.

 This project will ease the process of HIV diagnostics, and make HIV testing more accessible in general.

 Epilepsy affects an estimated 50 million people worldwide.
-These people can experience unexpected seizures that makes it risky for them to engage in everyday activities like driving and walking.
-A portable wireless neuromonitoring headset prototype that is worn on the head has been developed by Avertus Inc. to address this issue.
-The headset is designed to read brain waves, and, through a wireless connection to a cell phone, warn the wearer that the device has measured brain activity characteristic with an oncoming seizure.
+These people can experience unexpected seizures that make it dangerous for them to engage in everyday activities like driving and walking.
+A portable wireless neuro-monitoring headset prototype that is worn on the head has been developed by Avertus Inc. to address this issue.
+The headset is designed to read brain waves, and, through a wireless connection to a cell phone, warn the wearer when the device identifies brain activity that is characteristic with an oncoming seizure.